📦 Free shipping on orders $75+ (excludes Canadian Territories)

 Reishi is revered as a nerve tonic and adaptogen.
 When the body is emotionally and mentally taxed, it releases cortisol to cushion the impact of stress.
 Reishi can regulate cortisol levels, creating a more balanced nervous system that is resilient to stress (1).
 Our Reishi Mushroom Capsules make it easy to get grounded on the go, with 100% fruiting body Reishi at an extract ratio of 12:1.

-Golden Mylk Elixir
+Golden Mylk Herbal Latte

-Guide the body into a state of rest and digest with our comforting and restorative Golden Mylk Elixir.
+Guide the body into a state of rest and digest with our comforting and restorative Golden Mylk Herbal Latte.
 This blend features warming spices, ashwagandha, and turkey tail mushroom.
 Ashwagandha is an adaptogen that helps to regulate stress response and soothe anxiety (2).
 Turkey Tail contains prebiotic properties that feed good bacteria and promote balance within the gut microbiome (3).

-Dream Artisan Tea
+Dream Herbal Artisan Tea

 Getting a good night’s sleep is essential for the body’s restorative processes and this loose-leaf tea blend is crafted to provide the perfect herbal lullaby.
 Chamomile promotes relaxation and significantly improves sleep quality (4).
 Passionflower has been shown to be very effective for soothing General Anxiety Disorder (5).
 Skullcap relaxes tense muscles, settles an overstimulated sensory system, and eases irritated mental states (6).
 Sip on our Dream Artisan Tea before bed and let these herbs carry you off to dreamland.